urql-graphql/urql/docs/advanced/server-side-rendering.md

 npm install --save preact-ssr-prepass preact
 ```

-All above examples for `react-ssr-prepass` will still be the exact same, except that instead of
+All above examples for `react-ssr-prepass` will still be the same, except that instead of
 using the `urql` package we'll have to import from `@urql/preact`, and instead of `react-ssr-prepass`
 we'll have to import from. `preact-ssr-prepass`.